 Hire An Experienced Lawyer

-If you choose to purse an annulment instead of a divorce, the Law Office of Eric C. Cheshire has over 29 years of experience with these types of cases.
-We can help you understand the standards necessary to obtain an annulment, and whether this is your best course of action as it relates to major issues such as division of assets, spousal maintenance and any agreements involving children.
-Please call us today at 561-655-8844 and take advantage of our knowledge and expertise with a confidential consultation.
+If you choose to pursue an annulment instead of a divorce, the Law Office of Eric C. Cheshire has over 30 years of experience with these types of cases.
+We can help you understand the standards necessary to obtain an annulment, and whether this is your best course of action as it relates to major issues such as division of assets, spousal maintenance, and any agreements involving children.
+Please call us today at (561) 677-8090 and take advantage of our knowledge and expertise with a confidential consultation.